 - You are the expert of your own body, I just help guide you to listen & honor it

 - The scale isn't an accurate measure of health.
 Healthy habits & behaviors matter most!

 - Nutrition doesn't need to be complicated, boring, or rigid.
 It should be joyful, flexible, and intuitive.

 - No food judgement here: there are no "good" and "bad" foods!

 - Diets don't work, and never will work.
 We aim to focus on sustainable, feel-good health behaviors for LIFE.

 - Health is holistic.
-Sleep, movement, mental health, access to health care, & nutrition all play a role in our health.
+Sleep, movement, mental health, personal history, access to health care, & nutrition all play a role in our health.